 Most children do not have symptoms, but sometimes painless rectal bleeding occurs or the diverticulum becomes infected.

-Doctors base the diagnosis on symptoms, the results of a radionuclide scan, and sometimes other imaging tests.
+Doctors base the diagnosis on symptoms, the results of a Meckel scan, and sometimes other imaging tests.

 A bleeding diverticulum or one that causes symptoms must be surgically removed.

-About 2 to 3% of infants are born with a Meckel diverticulum.
+About 2% of infants are born with a Meckel diverticulum.

 People can live their whole lives without ever knowing they have a Meckel diverticulum, but occasionally the abnormality causes complications.
 Although diverticula are equally common among boys and girls, boys are 2 to 3 times more likely to have complications.
 Complications of Meckel diverticulum include